 Houbei Class (Type 022) Fast Attack Craft, Missile

 In April 2004, China's Quixin Shipyard in Shanghai produced the lead Houbei Type 022 wave-piercing catamaran, hull number 2208.
-The Type 022 is 43 meters (140 feet) long and displaces 225 tons.
-It is equipped with two missile launchers and has a top speed of 38 knots.
+The Type 022 was 43 meters (140 feet) long and displaces 225 tons.
+It was equipped with two missile launchers and has a top speed of 38 knots.
 The Type 022 was the PLA Navy's new-generation stealth missile fast attack craft (FAC).
 The boat features a unique high-speed, wave-piercing catamaran hull design with evident radar cross-section reduction design features.
 A number of Chinese shipyards across the country were involved in the construction of the boat.

 This first ship appears to be focused on the FAC mission, and appears to be designed for the installation of anti-ship missile launchers amidship (in the middle of the ship).
 But some speculated that the Chinese will soon design and build larger models that can carry UAVs and small boats for landing commandoes, as the U.S. may soon be doing.
-The Chinese will probably already have its version of the digital connectivity which lies at the heart of the LCS program.
-So here we have an area of military technical competition in which the Chinese are demonstrating creativity and a potential ability to match the U.S. just as it is embarking on a new direction in naval warship and combat tactics modernization.
+The Chinese probably already have its version of the digital connectivity which lies at the heart of the LCS program.
+So here is an area of military technical competition in which the Chinese are demonstrating creativity and a potential ability to match the U.S. just as it was embarking on a new direction in naval warship and combat tactics modernization.

-The new Chinese FAC design also demonstrates that the real naval threat from China is not aircraft carriers and large destroyers bought from Russia.
-The real threat is quiet diesel submarines and small ships like this new FAC.
+The new Chinese FAC design also demonstrates that the real naval threat from China was not aircraft carriers and large destroyers bought from Russia.
+The real threat was quiet diesel submarines and small ships like this new FAC.
 The real potential of this new design would be its use in co-ordination with their diesel subs and, possibly, theater ballistic missiles with precision guidance.
 A combination like that could enable the Chinese to deny the U.S. Navy the ability to safely move in some vital areas, such as the waters surrounding Taiwan

 First spotted under construction at Qiuxin Shipyard in Summer 2004, the vessel completed sea trials in late 2004 and was possibly commissioned in 2005.
 It was followed by three additional boats (2209, 2210 and 2211) in or around the 2005-06 time period.
 More hulls were subsequently spotted under construction at other locations starting in early 2006.
 The Type 022 appeared to be replacing the ageing Type 021 (Huangfeng class) missile FAC in the PLA Navy service.